tendermint/spec/rust-spec/lightclient/verification/verification_002_draft.md

             return (nil, ResultFailure)
         }
         else {
             // latest and current are linked together by LastBlockId
             // therefore it is not relevant which we verified first
             // for consistency, we store latest was veried using
             // current so that the verifiedBy is always pointing down
             // the chain
-            lightStore.Update(current, StateVerified, nil)
+            lightStore.Update(current, StateTrusted, nil)
-            lightStore.Update(latest, StateVerified, current.Header.Height)
+            lightStore.Update(latest, StateTrusted, current.Header.Height)
         }
         latest = current
     }